Frequently Asked Questions

 Are siding and shingles painted before or after they are glued to my dollhouse?

-What is dry-fitting?
+What is "dry-fitting"?

-Dry-fitting is testing a part to see how it fits before you glue it in place.
-Some people dry-fit by putting together their entire dollhouse, without glue, to see how the assembly process will be and what to expect.
-Masking tape is useful for this in order to keep the dollhouse together.
+"Dry-fitting" involves testing a part to see how it fits before gluing it in place.
+Some people choose to dry-fit their entire dollhouse without glue to understand the assembly process and what to expect.
+Masking tape can be useful for holding the dollhouse together during this process.
+A more practical approach is to dry-fit each piece as you progress, following my assembly blogs to see what to expect at each step.

 What is a Dremel?